-We affirm that our congregation is strongest when all its members are equally able to participate.
+We affirm that our congregation is strongest when all its members are equally able to participate and contribute.
 Jewish tradition teaches we must not separate ourselves from the community.
 Accordingly, we must actively include in our community anyone who, through no fault of their own, feels excluded from any observances or activities.
-We seek to promote an inclusive environment by respecting one another's abilities, facilitating everyone's participation in Congregation activities, and actively seeking to ameliorate limitations to participation that members might face.
+We seek to promote an inclusive environment by respecting one another's abilities, facilitating everyone's participation in and contributions to Congregation activities, and actively seeking to ameliorate limitations to involvement that members might face.